ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-overview.md

 server.

 WebTransport does not support any traditional means of browser-based authentication.
-It is not based on HTTP, and hence does not support HTTP cookies or HTTP authentication.
-Since it uses TLS, individual transport protocols MAY expose TLS-based authentication capabilities such as client certificates.
-However, since in some of those protocols, multiple transports can be pooled within the same TLS connection, such features would not be universally available.
+It is not necessarily based on HTTP, and hence does not support HTTP cookies or HTTP authentication.
+Since it requires TLS, individual transport protocols MAY expose TLS-based authentication capabilities such as client certificates.
+However, in some of those protocols multiple transports can be pooled within the same TLS connection, precluding any individual transports from using TLS client authentication.

 # IANA Considerations